BlackWasp

 Nested Scope

 As described earlier in the article, variables declared within a nested scope are not available to those outside of their code block.
-The following example code does not compile because the variable that is attempted to be used at method level is declared in the more deeply nested scope of the if statement.
+The following code will not compile because the variable that is attempted to be used at method level is declared in the more deeply nested scope of the if statement.

 static void Main(string[] args)